ariel-walley/itunes-app/README.md

 2. Navigate to \client, open Powershell, and run "npm install && npm start"

 ## Features
-* Clicking on the album art or information will link you to the album's iTunes page.
+Clicking on the album art or information will link you to the album's iTunes page.

-* This app works for all artists!
+This app works for all artists!
 You can update the artist ID using the "artistID" constant on line 28 of App.js.
 Other possible artists include:
   * Ed Sheeran: 183313439
   * JORIS: 951243051
   * OneRepublic: 260414340
+  * LordHuron: 3930686870 (default artist)

 ## License
 MIT License